hel0wrld/mute-youtube-ads/README.md

 # skip-youtube
-i created this script to skip/mute yt ads
+UPDATE: this project has been discontinued and may not work! i created this script to skip/mute yt ads
 ## better than u-block origin?
 obviously no. this just mutes the ad until a skip button appears. once that appears, the ad automatically skips\